Woolly mammoth: Frozen specimens

 In 2010, a juvenile nicknamed it "Yuka" was found in Siberia, the first known adolescent female, estimated to have been 2.5 years.
 It had man-made cut marks, and its skull and pelvis had been removed prior to discovery, but were found nearby.
 After being discovered, the skin of "Yuka" was prepared to produce a taxidermy mount.
 In 2019, a group of researchers managed to obtain signs of biological activity after transferring nuclei of "Yuka" into mouse oocytes.

-In 2013, a well-preserved carcass was found on Maly Lyakhovsky Island, one of the islands in the New Siberian Islands archipelago, a female between 50 and 60 years old at the time of death.
+In 2013, a well-preserved carcass was found on Maly Lyakhovsky Island, one of the islands in the New Siberian Islands archipelago.
+It was estimated to be a female, 50 and 60 years old at the time of death (with 55 years old being the best-supported estimate in this range), with a shoulder height of 2.4 m.
 The carcass contained well-preserved muscular tissue.
 When it was extracted from the ice, liquid blood spilled from the abdominal cavity.
 The finders interpreted this as indicating woolly mammoth blood possessed antifreezing properties.
 In 2022, a complete female baby woolly mammoth was found by a miner in the Klondike gold fields of Yukon, Canada.
 The specimen is estimated to have died 30,000 years ago and was nicknamed "Nun cho ga", meaning "big baby animal" in the local Hän language.
 It is the best preserved woolly mammoth mummy found in North America, and was the same size as Lyuba.
 In 2025, a 50,000-year-old frozen calf nicknamed "Yana", after the Yana River basin of Yakutia where it was found, was announced.
 It was found by local residents and was described as the "best preserved" mammoth carcass, since it was found before it could be eaten by animals.